 MyControl – a new website about obesity for HCP and patients

 With our new website Mycontrol, we hope to increase knowledge about obesity among the general public and healthcare professionals.
 The site, which highlights causes, risks and the benefits of a long-term weight loss, places great focus on the brain’s role in developing and mastering the disease and, in addition to current treatment options, also addresses the importance of the right treatment.
-The website is currently available in Norwegian and Swedish.
+The website is available in Norwegian, Swedish, Danish & Finnish.

 Sign up for Navamedics newsletter on obesity to get the latest news and research within the obesity area.